 Tracker information will not be actively shared with third parties, although it will be visible by the tracker provider.
 Tracker information will be used for employment purposes only; the payment of correct wage amounts inclusive of private mileage deductions and / or investigations into unauthorised vehicle use, and to obtain employee location for job completion purposes or lone work monitoring.

-You should contact HR to request a copy of tracker information, and it will be provided within 30 days of receipt of request, where the reason for request is deemed valid and permissible.
+You should contact your Fleet & Asset Manager to request a copy of tracker information, and it will be provided within 30 days of receipt of request, where the reason for request is deemed valid and permissible.
 Valid and permissible reasons are classed as employment related.
 Requests for tracker information which are deemed as being outside of an employment related reason can be still be made, however HR will exercise discretion in deciding whether to provide such information.

 Vehicle Related Fines